-F. Ordinary Resolution 5: Payment of Directors' Allowances to Non-Executive Directors
+F. Ordinary Resolution 7: Payment of Directors' Allowances to Non-Executive Directors

-Ordinary Resolution 5 is to approve the payment of Directors' allowances to the three (3) Non-Executive Directors of the Company of up to RM7,500 per month for the period commencing 1 June 2023 to the date of the next annual general meeting.
+Ordinary Resolution 7 is to approve the payment of Directors' allowances to the five (5) Non-Executive Directors of the Company of up to RM12,500 per month for the period commencing 1 June 2024 to the date of the next annual general meeting.
 The Board is of the view that it is just and equitable for the Directors to be paid the allowances for them to discharge their responsibilities and render their services to the Company.

-G. Ordinary Resolutions 6 and 7: Proposed Retention of Independent Non-Executive Directors
+G. Ordinary Resolution 8: Proposed Retention of Independent Non-Executive Director

-The proposed Ordinary Resolutions 6 and 7, if passed, will allow Mr. Lee Boon Hong @ Lee Boon Keong and Encik Mohd Shafizan Bin Shahbudin to continue to act as Independent Non-Executive Directors to fulfil the requirement of Paragraph 15.02 of Bursa Securities' Main Market Listing Requirements.
-The full details of the Board's justification and recommendations for the retention of Mr. Lee Boon Hong @ Lee Boon Keong and Encik Mohd Shafizan Bin Shahbudin as Independent Non-Executive Directors are set out in Corporate Governance Overview Statement on pages 35 and 36 of the Annual Report 2022.
+The proposed Ordinary Resolutions 8, if passed, will allow Mr. Tan Kak Teck to continue to act as Independent Non-Executive Directors to fulfil the requirement of Paragraph 15.02 of Bursa Securities' Main Market Listing Requirements.
+The full details of the Board's justification and recommendations for the retention of Mr. Tan Kak Teck as Independent Non-Executive Directors are set out on page 45 & 46 of the Corporate Governance Overview Statement in the Annual Report 2023.